sumarditjhai-sys/mcpserver/README.md

 ```
 Restart Claude, and you are ready to chat.
 Try sending this chat to Claude:

-"Show me revenue by region for 2024"
+-"Show me revenue by region for 2024"
-"How is Sarah Mitchell performing against her quota?"
+-"How is Sarah Mitchell performing against her quota?"
-"Show me the top 5 products by revenue.
+-"Show me the top 5 products by revenue.
 Which product category generates the most income?"
-"What's our total revenue by region for 2024?
+-"What's our total revenue by region for 2024?
 Which region is performing best?"
-"Show me the top 5 products by revenue.
+-"Show me the top 5 products by revenue.
 Which product category generates the most income?"

 ---